JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **In a day, kids in the U.S. that are between the ages of 2 - 8 spend 28 minutes of their time coloring**.
+And here is a just a random fact -  **Belize is the only country in the world with a jaguar preserve**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)